Estimate Time7 min

 "Many people expect to be in a lower tax bracket in the future when they stop working—but even without a decrease in tax rates, the value of tax deferral is more significant than you might think," says Prasenjit Mazumdar, a director in Fidelity’s Financial Solutions Team.

-The value comes from investing the money that would have been paid in taxes because of the potential compounding over time.
+The value comes from deferring the money that would have been paid in taxes because of the potential compounding over time.
 The greater the tax rate you pay, the greater the potential advantage of tax deferral.

 Fidelity Viewpoints